 One important preventive step is the simple, common-sense step of removing garden hoses.
-A hose that remains attached to the faucet may prevent residual water from draining.
-This trapped water can then freeze and cause even a supposedly frost-proof faucet to burst.
+A hose that remains attached to the faucet can trap residual water, which can back up and freeze, causing even a supposedly frost-proof faucet to burst.

 Faucet covers are a great value because they can be reused for years before they need to be replaced.
-An end-of-season ritual that includes putting insulated faucet covers on all outdoor spigots will also ensure that you also disconnect and put away your garden hoses for the season.
+An end-of-season ritual that includes putting insulated faucet covers on all outdoor spigots is also a reminder to disconnect and put away your garden hoses for the season.